Tutorial at ACM e-Energy 2025

 This tutorial on “Power System Reliability with Deep Learning” focuses on methods from deep learning applied to reliability assessment.
 Expanding grids with renewable energy challenges their reliability.

-Part A: Security assessment and data in control rooms
+Part A: Reliability management and data in control rooms

 Part B: Learning models for secure system operation>